strongloop/strongloop.com2/_posts/2018-07-18-lb4-cli-yes-mode.md

 }
 ```

+As you have seen, LoopBack 4 CLI can help developers scaffold projects and provision artifacts in a few different ways.
+We hope being in the loop with these options helps your current and future projects!

 ## Call for Action

 LoopBack's future success counts on you.
 We appreciate your continuous support and engagement to make LoopBack even better and meaningful for your API creation experience.
 Please join us and help the project by: